bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 </div>
 <br>

 The common part between flag-like pairs and Spock pairs is that they both can be converted from one to another easily.
-To convert colored-Spock to greyscaled-Spock, we can use, for example, python code:
+To convert colored-Spock to greyscaled-Spock, we can use, for example, python code$$^{[0]}$$:

 <d-code block language="python">
 import numpy as np